phonedotcom/API-SDK-objc/docs/SWGCalleridsApi.md

         completionHandler: (void (^)(SWGListCallerIds* output, NSError* error)) handler;
 ```

-Show the Caller ID options a given extension can use
+Show the Caller ID options a given extension can use.

-Get Caller ID
+Show the Caller ID options a given extension can use.
+See Intro to Caller IDs for more on the properties.

 ### Example
 ```objc